Committees & Working Groups

 Worship & Ministry

 Is concerned with the spiritual life of the Meeting, caring for the quality of silent worship and of spoken ministry, aiding the religious objectives of other committees of the Meeting, and fostering the spiritual growth of its own members and those who are devoted to religious seeking within the Meeting.
 Generally meets once a month except during July and August.
+To encourage our spirit-led speaking in Meeting for Worship, the Committee has prepared a pamphlet on Considerations about Speaking

 The Trustees comprise a non-profit corporation founded in 1900.
 It was set up to hold title to the Meeting’s property and assets including the buildings, school, physical property, and endowment.
 The committee receives instructions from Germantown Monthly Meeting, oversees the management of endowment, and makes an annual report to the Meeting each October.